ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    defined by the IETF to support OTN single and multi-domain scenarios.

-   When deploying ACTN functional components the securing of external interfaces and hardening of resource datastores, the protection of confidential information, and limit the access of function, should all be carefully considered.
+   When deploying ACTN functional components, the securing of external interfaces and hardening of resource datastores, the protection of confidential information, and limit the access to function, should all be carefully considered.
 Section 9 of {{!RFC8453}}
    highlights that implementations should consider encrypting data that flows between key components, especially when they are implemented at remote nodes.
-Further discussion on securing the interface between the MDSC and PNCs via the MDSC-PNC Interface (MPI) is discussed in section 9.2 of {{!RFC8453}}.
+Further discussion on securing the interface between the MDSC and PNCs via the MDSC-PNC Interface (MPI) are discussed in section 9.2 of {{!RFC8453}}.

    The YANG modules highlighted in this document are designed to be